Many in Venezuela’s 2nd city turn to prayer, not politics

-MARACAIBO, Venezuela (AP) — Thanks to the generosity of neighbors, Hayde Chacin and husband Jose Caldera are surviving their elderly years on the outskirts of Venezuela’s second largest city of Maracaibo.
+MARACAIBO, Venezuela (AP) — Thanks to the generosity of neighbors, Hayde Chacin and husband Jose Calderón are surviving their elderly years on the outskirts of Venezuela’s second largest city of Maracaibo.

 The manager of a nursery down the street gives them a bit of rice when they have nothing else to eat.
 The night watchman at a restaurant across the street runs a hose every other day to their house to fill up buckets of water.